nRFCloud/utils/ADVANCED.md

 When not using provisioning tags (with the `--provisioning-tags` argument), this script creates device credentials for use with nRF Cloud and so requires a CA certificate and the associated private key as an input.

 Use the `create_ca_cert.py` script to create a self-signed CA certificate and keys.
 Your nRF Cloud REST API key is also a required parameter.
-See [https://nrfcloud.com/#/account](https://nrfcloud.com/#/account).
+It can be found on your [User Account page](https://nrfcloud.com/#/account).
 Use `--help` for additional parameter information.

 ### Examples